rkumar/atp-tennis/README.md

 I will prepare data for 2016 and 2017, but beyond that depends on whether others are interested, and how much work is involved.
 I have data for 2016 ready but this has to be checked.

 Feedback appreciated.

 Observations:
 - Brisbane has a draw of 28 as per ATP, not 32 (JS's database has 32).
 In fact, it seems that all events with a draw of 28 are showing 32.
 There are only 28 matches.
 - match_num is 301 minus ATP's match_num.
 So MS001 becomes 300.
 Final is always 300, SF 299 and 298.
 No, majors have the final as 126 or 226.
 - Height.
 I don't know why height is mentioned here.
 Jeff's height varies from the ATP one, and often is missing.
 In some cases, it tallies with the wikipedia entry.
 I use the ATP height.
+- Names: The ATP names contain hyphens, such as Tsonga and Yen Hsun.
+JS's names don't and some have a middle name too.
+- Start dates often are one day off and in Olympics are several days off.
+This affects the age which is to ten decimals.
+Why is age in so many decimals ???